 Disclaimer for prospective students, please read.

 To apply for the degree program, you must hold a bachelor’s degree from an accredited educational institution, with a minimum GPA of 3.0 on a 4.0 scale.
 GRE scores must be submitted.
 Applicants with a GPA lower than 3.0 may be granted provisional admission.

 Minimum GRE scores: 300 (quantitative + verbal), 2.5 (analytical writing)

 Minimum TOEFL score: 80 -or- minimum IELTS score: 5.5, for international applicants

 Meet with the Program Director

-Are you interested in a graduate program in Chemistry?
-The program director and professor of Chemistry, Dr. Rong Wang, is available for 1-on-1 student appointments.
-This is a great opportunity to learn more about the curriculum and current research within the department, and also to get your questions answered!
-Click on the link below to set up a 30-minute appointment:
+Are you interested enrolling in a graduate program in chemistry?
+Professor of Chemistry Rong Wang, the graduate program director in the Department of Chemistry, is available for one-on-one student appointments.
+This is a great opportunity to learn more about the curriculum and the current research being done within the department—and to get your questions answered!
+You can set up a 15-minute appointment online.